thaiminh2022/Url-Shortener-Spock/README.md

 ```

 ## To view database
-Please open the admin URL and login to the default admin account, this will be used to view all the information in the Pocketbase database
+Please open the admin URL and login to the already created admin account, this will be used to view all the information in the Pocketbase database
-Username: admin@admin.com
+- Username: admin@admin.com
-Password: 1234567890
+- Password: 1234567890

 ## To use webapp
-1. Create an account with a valid username + password (**password** is 10 character long)
+1. Create an account with a valid username + password (password must be between 8-72 characters)
 2. Add a valid link, the shortened link will appear on dashboard